 Gilts typically pay coupons twice a year, whereas corporate bonds are more likely to pay coupons annually.
 They both offer a source of fixed income and investment options; the opportunity for capital growth is modest.

-There are also investment bonds, which are not actually the same as a bond.
+There are also investment bonds, which are not actually the same as a savings bond.
 Rather a fund that allows you to make a return on a single unit or with-profits fund and withdraw up to 5% from your original investment each year.
 These types of bonds are often seen as an 'income producing investment'.

 Bonds are usually issued at £100 each and pay back £100 when they are redeemed, plus interest at a fixed rate each year until then.
 You can buy on the second hand market, although the price you pay will be governed by the rule of supply and demand and prevailing interest rates.
 If you buy for more than £100 and hold the bond until maturity, you will get back less than you invested.